Brand Development Guide: 4 Steps You Need to Know

 Part of your brand development is knowing your audience well enough to send good, targeted content – like blogs or ads – that helps them.

-Many brands think they know who their audience is, or create buyer personas to try and pinpoint them.
+Many brands think they know their audience, or create buyer personas to try and pinpoint them.
 But buyer personas get you stuck thinking of who you want your audience to be – not actually who they are.

 Joanna Wiebe of COPYHACKERS tells you how – look at reviews.